Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Simulations

 \section{Simulations}

-In this section, we conduct simulations to compare Gaussian-SVGD dynamics with different kernels and the performance of the algorithms mentioned in the previous section.
+In this section, we conduct simulations to compare Gaussian--SVGD dynamics with different kernels and the performance of the algorithms mentioned in the previous section.
 We consider three settings, \textbf{Bayesian logistic regression}, and \textbf{Gaussian} and \textbf{Gaussian mixture targets}.